Chart Color Schemes

 Paddington - Milton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 The dwelling structure in Paddington-Milton, as per the latest Census, consisted of 52.2% houses and 47.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Brisbane metropolitan area had 56.6% houses and 43.3% other dwellings.
-Home ownership in Paddington-Milton was at 21.2%, with mortgaged dwellings at 27.3% and rented ones at 51.5%.
-The median monthly mortgage repayment in the area was $2,500, lower than Brisbane's $2,513.
-The median weekly rent was $450, compared to Brisbane's $430.
-Nationally, Paddington-Milton's mortgage repayments were higher at $1,863 and rents substantially above the national average of $375.
+Home ownership in Paddington-Milton was at 21.2%, with the remaining dwellings either mortgaged (27.3%) or rented (51.5%).
+The median monthly mortgage repayment in the area was $2,500, below Brisbane metro's average of $2,513.
+The median weekly rent figure was recorded at $450, compared to Brisbane metro's $430.
+Nationally, Paddington-Milton's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing